 Many reasons support this idea:

-- You have no guarantee that hackers will bother with sending you a decryption key after receiving your payment.
+- You have no guarantee that hackers will bother with sending you a decryption key after the ransom is paid.
 Also, even if they send a key, it may not fit for the particular type of ransomware you have.
 In fact, there is a high chance that the key for your type of ransomware doesn’t even exist.

 - There were a number of cases when a victim paid the ransom, got partial data recovery and then was asked for more money to recover the rest.